5 Ways to Adjust Your Office Chair for Hip Relief

 The first and most important adjustment you can make to your chair to help alleviate hip pain is adjusting the height of the chair.

 In general, you want the height of your seat to be roughly equal to the height of your knees.
 This is so that, when you sit down, you bend your knees at a 90-degree angle.
 Your thighs should be flat and even with your desk surface, and your feet should be flat on the floor.
 This provides the least temptation to sit with poor posture, puts the least pressure on your back, and gives you the most range of motion without restricting it.
-From there, you will generally want to adjust the height of your desk or work surface, if you can, so it fits your body.
+If you have a standing desk chair, be sure it complements the desk's height so that you can switch between sitting and standing without straining your body.

 2. Adjust Seat Angle